Note Number: AG1039

 What is being done about bumblebees?

-Studies are underway in Tasmania to assess the impact of bumblebees on other pollinators, on native plants, and on "sleeping weeds".
+Studies are underway in Tasmania to assess the impact of bumblebees on other pollinators, on native plants, and on "sleeper weeds".
 These studies are also investigating the distribution and spread of the large earth bumblebee in Tasmania, and whether pests or pathogens of the bumblebee are present.

 Can I bring bumblebees to Victoria?